t3knomanzer/maxmix-website/build-parts.md

 %}

 ## Hardware
 Below are the rest of parts needed to complete the project.
+\* **Due to DOA reports on Arduinos ordered from AliExpress, we've decided to not provide a link.**

 |Part                                     |Count   |Ali-Express                 |Amazon (US)                            |
 |-----------------------------------------|--------|----------------------------|---------------------------------------|